-For information and to download manual and workbook, contact WISE (wise@eliminatestigma.org) or visit the Up To Me page on the WISE website - www.eliminatestigma.org
+For information and to download manual and workbook, contact WISE (wise@wisewisconsin. org) or visit the Manual and Resources page at wisewisconsin.org/up-to-me.

 This program is best run with four to ten participants.
 One or two people should facilitate, preferably people with the lived experience of mental health challenges, with strong facilitation experience, and who are familiar to the youth.
 It is also helpful if one facilitator is close in age to the participants and has lived experience.
 Examples of ideal combinations for the facilitation team would be: college students, recent graduates, or young adult peer support specialists paired with more seasoned facilitators.
 All that is needed to run this program is a private room, writing utensils, copies of the workbook for each participant, and flipchart/markers.
 If the optional videos will be shown, you will need a projector and lap top or a digital monitor/TV.
 Videos can also be accessed on a smart phone.